Family Is Important and So Am I: Part Three: Choose Your Sources of Respectful Support and Loving Connection

-Then, looking over your responses, thoughtfully prioritize your time and intentionally select how and to what degree you will invest into these people, places, and things.
+Then, looking over your responses, thoughtfully prioritize your time and intentionally select how and to what degree you will invest into the people, places, and things that respect and lovingly regard you.
 This includes all kinds of investments such as personal, financial, professional, relational, etc. Take your time.

 *Note: More help with "selective investment," is available in Breaking Through Betrayal Chapter 9 - Revive and Restore.
 There are concrete exercises that illustrate how to reassess your relationships, how to apply "selective investment" so that it works best for you, and how set and adjust expectations of yourself and of others.
 This is hard work and it is rewarding work.